|Sustainable Development Goals|

 To enhance suppliers' satisfaction, and bolster good relations between suppliers and PTT Group, PTT organized Supplier Seminar annually.
 The key objective is to communicate targets, policy, directions and business approach.
 This also provides opportunity for exchange of knowledge and opinions between suppliers and PTT.
-There is satisfaction survey for suppliers regarding procurement and contract management post-process completion, as well as termination of contract.
-The feedback here will be used for improvement and development of business sustainably.
+There are satisfaction surveys for suppliers regarding procurement and contract management post-process completion, as well as termination of contract.
+The feedback here will be used for improvement and development of business sustainably

-PTT's supply chain management strategy for hydrocarbon products, LPG, and biofuel procurement focuses on receiving the correct product quality and quantity that is on-time, safe, and environmentally-friendly, through a transparent and traceable process both from PTT and suppliers' sides.
-In addition, PTT supports added value creation for hydrocarbon products, LPG and biofuel products in the PTT Group's supply chain
+PTT's supply chain management strategy for hydrocarbon products and LPG procurement focuses on receiving the correct product quality and quantity that is on-time, safe, and environmentally friendly, through a transparent and traceable process from both the PTT side and suppliers' sides.
+In addition, PTT supports added value creation for hydrocarbon products and LPG products in the PTT Group's supply chain.

-Additionally, stipulations on environmental and social sustainability, volumes and delivery periods are included in all of PTT's short-term and long-term contracts with refineries and biofuel suppliers.
+Additionally, stipulations on environmental and social sustainability, volumes and delivery periods are included in all of PTT's short-term and long-term contracts with refinery group suppliers.
 The requirements related to environmental and social practice and criteria for performance excellence are defined in each contract based on the Supplier Sustainable Code of Conduct.
-ESG factors are used to assess the minimum level of quality and quantity of both existing and new contracts according to the strategic supply chain management plans, consisting of quality, economic, environmental, safety, occupational health, and community aspects
+ESG factors are used to assess the minimum level of quality and quantity of both existing and new contracts according to the strategic supply chain management plans, consisting of quality, economic, environmental, safety, occupational health and community aspects.

 PTT has in place supplier assessment and audit programs to manage risks, define mitigation plans, and evaluate performance based on jointly developed mitigation plans.
-Assessments take into consideration quality/quantity/safety in production and delivery, PTT's basic requirements, and minimum requirements in labor and environmental laws and management standards such as ISO 9001, ISO 14001, and OHSAS 18001.
+Assessments take into consideration quality/ quantity/ safety in production and delivery, PTT's basic requirements, and minimum requirements in labor and environmental laws and management standards such as ISO9001, ISO14001, and ISO45001.

-PTT has been continuously assessed and audits supplier since 2016.
-In 2019, there was an assessment for twelve high-risk suppliers on economic, social and environmental risks, conducted in tandem with annual spending analysis.
+PTT has been continuously assessed and audited supplier since 2016.
+In 2020, there was an assessment for 10 high-risk suppliers on economic, social and environmental risks, conducted in tandem with annual spending analysis.
 PTT has performed according to the Group’s assessment plan at 100% completion of annual work plan.
-Results of ESG performance assessment reveals that there are eleven assessed suppliers meeting PTT’s criteria, scoring over or equal to 2.5 points out of 4.
-There was one supplier who scored less than 2.5, due to non-compliance issues as follows.
-The mentioned supplier did not develop a back-up plan to ensure sufficient goods and services in case of crisis; they have also neglected to establish emergency or fire drills for employees.
-The supplier in discussion also failed to manage hazardous materials thoroughly according to established standards.
-These are all crucial risks.
-Upon notification, the supplier has already addressed and resolved them all.
+Results of ESG performance assessment reveals that there are 10 assessed suppliers meeting PTT’s criteria, scoring over or equal to 2.5 points out of 4.

 - The integration of SSHE screening criteria into procurement procedures;